Home » Romania 100 » Romanian Historical Figures: Uncover the People Who Changed the Past

 Photo source: https://ro.m.wikipedia.org

-Ionel Bratianu (1864-1927) was one of the most important Romanian historical figures during WW1.
-The leader of the National Liberal Party and Prime-minister for many years, he controlled Romania’s politics and implemented important reforms from the early 20th century until his death, in 1927.
+Ionel Bratianu (1864-1927) was one of the main Romanian historical figures of WW1.
+The leader of the National Liberal Party and Prime Minister for many years, he controlled Romania’s politics and implemented key reforms from the early 20th century until his death, in 1927.

-The last Bratianu who acted as a President of the National Liberal Party, Dinu, died in the communist prison from Sighet, in 1950.
+The last Bratianu who acted as a President of the National Liberal Party, Dinu, died in the communist prison of Sighet, in 1950.

 Romania mobilized over 830,000 people for its army and entered the First World War in 1916, on the side of the Allies.
-However, in just a few months its army, government, and the royal family had to evacuate Bucharest.
+However, in just a few months its army, government, and the royal family had to evacuate Bucharest after loosing most of its territory.

 Generals Arthur Vaitoianu and Alexandru Averescu on the war front